 Unfortunately, due to labeling laws in Japan, it’s possible for foods to contain small amounts of fish powder and other ingredients for flavoring without being written on the label if the amount is small enough.
 This can sometimes be marked as その他, “sono ta,” meaning “other.”
 Also, the convenience stores can change the ingredients of their own items like rice balls and steamed buns at any time without notice, and the new ingredients won’t necessarily be noted on the label if the amounts are small.

 It seems that salt onigiri and ume (pickled plum) onigiri are the most likely to be vegan, whereas kombu (seaweed) is likely to contain fish powder to flavor the kombu.
-However, some ume onigiri do have katsuo (skipjack tuna fish dashi) used to flavor the ume.
+However, some ume onigiri do have katsuo (skipjack tuna fish stock) used to flavor the ume and it’s been reported that some salt onigiri also contain fish stock.

 Rice Balls (Onigiri)

-Current list of rice balls confirmed to be vegan:
+Current list of rice balls confirmed NOT to have animal ingredients:

-Current list of onigiri confirmed NOT to be vegan:
+Current list of onigiri confirmed TO have animal ingredients:

 Their rice balls vary in ingredients by region.
 For the Aichi region:

-Ume (手巻 おにぎり熟成仕立て紀州南高梅たたき梅): contains katsuo dashi (skipjack tuna dashi)
+• Pickled plum/ume (手巻 おにぎり熟成仕立て紀州南高梅たたき梅): contains katsuo dashi (skipjack tuna powdered stock).

-Kombu (手巻おにぎり二段階仕込み日高昆布): contains katsuo dashi (skipjack tuna dashi)
+• Kombu seaweed (手巻おにぎり二段階仕込み日高昆布): contains katsuo dashi (skipjack tuna powdered stock)

-Kombu (日高昆布): Contains katsuo dashi (skipjack tuna dashi) and scallops
+• Kombu (日高昆布): Contains katsuo dashi (skipjack tuna powdered stock) and scallops.

 As for Circle K and Sunkus, it looks like they will end activities and become part of Family Mart.

 Inari zushi (rice in a tofu pocket) is often available in convenience stores.
-Unfortunately, it appears that all the major convenience stores use katsuo dashi (powdered skipjack fish dashi) to flavor the tofu wrap of their inari zushi.
+Unfortunately, people who contacted them to inquire found that all the major convenience stores use katsuo dashi (powdered skipjack fish dashi) to flavor the tofu wrap of their inari zushi.
 It’s not listed in the ingredients or is listed as an ingredient like その他 (“sono ta,” meaning “other”).

 Fermented soy bean (Natto) roll